sarvarjafarov/pethoven/README.md

 1. Update `wp-config.php` (or `.env.production`) with your production database credentials and set `WP_ENVIRONMENT_TYPE=production`.
 With this value `DISABLE_WP_CRON` automatically becomes `false` and script concatenation/compression are enabled.
 2. Replace the salts/keys in `wp-config.php` using https://api.wordpress.org/secret-key/1.1/salt/ for the live site.
 3. Remove demo content you do not plan to publish (sample posts, products, imported imagery) and upload your branding assets.
-4. Disable any local-only mu-plugins or helpers you don’t want in production (e.g. delete `performance-tweaks.php` if you prefer to keep Google Fonts).
+4. Remove any development-only plugins or helpers prior to going live so the production environment stays lean.
 5. Regenerate thumbnails after swapping media (`wp media regenerate` via WP-CLI or a plugin) so migrated assets display crisply.
 6. Create a `.env.production` file alongside `wp-config.php` on the server (do not commit it) using `.env.production.example` as a guide; populate your Hostinger database credentials, domain (`WP_HOME`, `WP_SITEURL`), and any other overrides.
 The config loader will read `.env`, `.env.local`, and `.env.production` automatically if present.